mazetoken/miners/README.md

 - Right click on your mining address (in wallet_1) and get your private key (WIF)

-### Mining on Windows for beginners
+### Mining on Windows

 - Download and install [Nodejs](https://nodejs.org/en/)

-- You may need Microsoft Visual Studio Community 2019 - check basic elements for Nodejs and C++ (with MVC v.142 - VS 2019, CMake, C++/CLI and MSVC v.140 - VS 2015)
+- You may need [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/en/) - install elements for Nodejs and C++ (basic + optional: MVC v.142 - VS 2019, CMake, C++/CLI and MSVC v.140 - VS 2015)

-- Download maze-kasumi-bchd-miner.zip from this repository (view code) and unzip the miner to drive C
+- Download maze-kasumi-bchd-miner.zip or other miner from this repository (view code) and unzip the miner to drive C

-- Go to C://maze-kasumi-bchd-miner and open .env file (e.g. in notepad), paste your WIF and type "yes" in fastmine line.
+- Go to C://maze-kasumi-bchd-miner (or other miner) and open .env file (e.g. in notepad), paste your WIF and type "yes" in fastmine line.
 Save the file

 - Download fastmine_1.zip file from this repository, unzip and paste fastmine.exe to fastmine folder in maze-kasumi-bchd-miner